ASE25paper/SateLight/README.md

     - We provide a script to quantify the extent of code modifications between two versions of a satellite application. (`get_change_rate.py`)

+## Real-world Satellite Deployment Code

+- We provide the related code used to deploy a real-world satellite case, available in the `RealWorldDeployment/` directory.